Qaminono/Yahoo_Finance/README.md

 The 'Rest_Service' directory contains the Django project, which outputs data from the database.

 The 'Scrapper' directory contains code whitch collect data and posts it to the Rest service.

+First of all go to the 'Rest_Service' directory for more information.